Claudio Brook: Career

+Brook in Daniel Boone, Trail Blazer (1956).

 Making his film debut in 1955, Brook appeared in over 100 film and television productions.
 He also worked in the theatre, playing the lead role in the Mexican premiere of Man of La Mancha in Mexico City in 1969.

 One of his most fruitful collaborations was with director Luis Buñuel, appearing in five of the director's films over the course of nine years: The Young One (1960), Viridiana (1961), The Exterminating Angel (1962) Simon of the Desert (1965), and The Milky Way (1969).

 He won two Ariel Awards - Best Actor for Memoriales perdidos (1985) and Best Supporting Actor for Esperanza (1988).

 Brook also appeared in several international productions; notably as a British RAF pilot in French director Gérard Oury's war comedy La Grande Vadrouille (1966), secret agent Francis Coplan in Coplan Saves His Skin (1968), a banker in the James Bond film Licence to Kill (1989), and Barone in Tony Scott's Revenge (1990).

 His distinctive voice and precise elocution found him plenty of voiceover work throughout his career, including dubbing and narration.
 He was the official Spanish-language spokesperson of Chrysler Motors from 1984 to 1992.
 He also recorded bumpers and sign-ons for Chilean radio.

 One of his final roles was as the villain Dieter de la Guardia in Guillermo del Toro's directorial debut Cronos (1992).